decentraland/sdk7-goerli-plaza/NFT-Museum/README.md

 ## Customize the Image Art

-To change the image art on display:
+To change the image art on display (for images that aren't NFTs):

 1. Navigate to `imageArt.ts` and locate the `imageArtCollection` array: